CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex06_Perform_Attacks.md

 1. Select **Yes** to create a new file and copy the following PowerShell script into *c2.ps1*.

-    >**Note:** Pasting into the virtual machine file might not show the full script length.
-Make sure the script matches  the instructions within the *c2.ps1* file.
+    >**Note:** When pasting into the virtual machine file, the full script length might not be visible.
+Ensure that the script matches the instructions in the **c2.ps1** file before proceeding.

     ```PowerShell
     param(